+- Why does brand strategy matter?

+- What is a global brand?

+- Offline and online Brand equity

-- Why does brand strategy matter? - What is a global brand? - Cultural diversity and the global customer. - Challenges and opportunities for a brand in international markets.
+- · Cultural diversity and the global customer.

+- Challenges and opportunities for a brand in international markets.

 Learning objectives

 By participating in the course, you will

 - learn to understand the basic challenges of marketing products and services in the international environment - gain an understanding of international marketing-related trends - gain an understanding of the value of global brands - gain knowledge and skills to meet the challenges of successful brand management